AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage-stream-permissions.md

 ### [Multiple streams](#tab/tabid-2)

-When editing permissions for multiple streams, you must add each user role that you want to have permissions on the stream before editing each permission setting.
+When editing permissions for multiple streams, no user roles or permission settings are pre-populated in the window because the permissions for each stream are unique.
+Therefore you must add each user role that you want to have permissions on the stream before editing each permission setting.

 1. From the left pane, select **Data Management** > **Sequential Data Store**.